 Here is a side by side comparison of the Rancilio Silvia vs Gaggia Classic:

-- Looks: I personally like Silvia, but this is a subjective aspect, so we can't point a clear winner.
+- Aesthetics and Design: I personally like Silvia more, but this is a subjective aspect, so we can't point a clear winner.

 - Water reservoir: Gaggia Classic.

-- Boiler: the clear winner is Rancilio's machine with a larger boiler made of brass, and not aluminum.
+- Boiler: the clear winner is Rancilio's machine with a larger boiler, (12 oz.), made of brass, compared to the one from Gaggia, made from aluminum with a 3.5 oz. capacity.

 - Temperature stability: no clear winner.